 Why we love it: The blooms before the fruit are stunning!
 Each flower lasts only for a day, but they’re worth it.

 If you want to grow these emerald beauties, avoid the temptation of starting your own from an avocado pit.
 While it’s a fun experiment, the plants hardly ever fruit.
-Instead, invest in a tree, which will grow to be 3 to 6 feet tall.
+Instead, invest in an avocado tree, which will grow to be 3 to 6 feet tall.
 The fruits need up to six months to ripen, so be patient!

 Why we love it: It’s a handsome ornamental plant, with glossy leaves and attractive fruit.
 The Day cultivar is by far the easiest to grow in a small pot.